WHAT IS DESIGN AND TECHNOLOGY

 - Evaluating your own work and others Expressing your opinions about products and services, to inform… …the development of better solutions to real-life problems.

 Design and Technology is purposeful, as well as being fun and exciting!
 Studying the subject at the next level will build on what students learnt about designing and making in Key Stage 3.
-They will use their knowledge and skills to design and make new and better solutions to real problems – independently and with others – working with materials they choose and focussing on either D&T Graphics/Visual Communication* or D&T Resistant Materials/Materials Technology* (qualification depending).
+They will use their knowledge and skills to design and make new and better solutions to real problems – independently and with others – working with materials they choose and focussing on either D&T Graphics/Graphic Communication or Design &Technology: Timbers.

 It is also one of the few remaining subjects still to benefit from a modular course, allowing students to demonstrate their knowledge, understanding and practical skills through focussed, internally assessed coursework and an externally assessed written exam.

-Alternatively, speak to Mrs C K Davie (Graphics), or Mrs V L Elwell (Resistant Materials).
+Speak to Mrs C K Davie (Graphics), or Mr J James (Product Design).